msashish/multiplication/README.md

     5) @RequiredArgsConstructor creates a constructor with a private and final variable as argument.
         Spring uses dependency injection to find a bean that implements the interface of variable and wire it to controller
         @Slf4j creates a logger named log

+    6) Testing a Spring controller requires a different approach as there is a web layer inbetween We want to test features - validation, request mapping, or error handling, which are configured by us but provided by Spring Boot.

+           Without running the embedded server:
+               We can use @SpringBootTest without parameters or, even better, @WebMvcTest to instruct Spring to selectively load only the required configuration instead of the whole application context.
+               Then, we simulate requests with a dedicated tool included in the Spring Test module, MockMvc.

+           Running the embedded server:
+               In this case, we use @SpringBootTest with its webEnvironment parameter set to RANDOM_PORT or DEFINED_PORT.
+                Then, we have to make real HTTP calls to the server.
+Spring Boot includes a class TestRestTemplate with some useful features to perform these test requests.

+    7) @AutoConfigureJsonTesters tells Spring to configure beans of type JacksonTester for some fields we declare in the test.
+    In our case, we use @Autowired to inject two JacksonTester beans from the test context.
+Spring Boot, when instructed via this annotation, takes care of building these utility classes.
+    A JacksonTester may be used to serialize and deserialize objects using the same configuration (i.e., ObjectMapper) as the app would do in runtime.

 ## Useful Links